IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_glb_monitor.rst

     The expected HTTP response code or code range of the health check.
 This parameter is only valid for HTTP and HTTPS

+  type (False, str, HTTP)
+    The protocol to use for the health check

+  port (False, int, None)
+    Port number to connect to for the health check

+  interval (False, int, 60)
+    The interval between each health check

+  method (False, str, None)
+    The method to use for the health check

+  path (False, str, None)
+    The endpoint path to health check against

+  instance_id (True, str, None)
+    (Required for new resource) Instance Id

   description (False, str, None)
     Descriptive text of the load balancer monitor

+  retries (False, int, 1)
+    The number of retries to attempt in case of a timeout before marking the origin as unhealthy

+  name (True, str, None)
+    (Required for new resource) The unique identifier of a service instance.

   headers (False, list, None)